mikjo/bigitr/README.md

 not depend on Bigitr to delete ignored content through any mechanism.)

+Filenames starting with `.bigitr` are reserved to control Bigitr's actions more finely and Bigitr is allowed to synchronize or not synchronize them in either direction, as defined by features that make use of such files.

+If a .bigitrsync file exists in the root directory of a CVS module to which a Git repository is being exported, it defines a set of regular expressions (**not** globs) which together define the only paths to synchronize.
+File paths from Git (complete paths relative to the repository root) which do not match any of those regular expressions will not be pushed to CVS, and file paths in CVS which do not match any of those regular expressions will not be deleted from CVS.

+The corresponding change for a .bigitrsync file in a Git repository may be implemented in the future.

 Whenever Bigitr chooses not to delete a file when syncing to a target location, the stderr log for the operation will list the file name and all ignore lines that would prevent it from being deleted.